Post-selection inference for penalized M-estimators via score thinning: Introduction

 First, we review methods that are specifically tailored for inference on a model selected via penalized M-estimation.
 The conditional selective inference proposal of \citet{lee_exact_2016} provides valid inference on linear contrasts of the mean of a Gaussian response vector when these contrasts were selected by the lasso; this is accomplished by characterizing the lasso selection event as a set of linear inequalities, and then deriving the distribution of the estimator conditional on the lasso selection event. \citet{tibshirani_uniform_2018} and \citet{tian_asymptotics_2017} extend these results to provide asymptotic guarantees without distributional assumptions on the response vector, and \citet{tian_asymptotics_2017} allow the number of features $p$ to grow with the sample size $n$.
 These methods provide valid inference conditional on the event that a specific model was selected via the lasso using all of the data.
 However, this framework requires analytical characterization of the selection event for each model selection procedure; furthermore, it lacks power near the boundary of the selection event~\citep{kivaranovic_length_2021}.

 To improve power, randomized conditional selective inference methods introduce noise into the selection process.
-In a distribution-free setting, \citet{tian_selective_2018} prove a selective central limit theorem which they use to derive a selective density by conditioning on having selected a model using an $L_1$-penalty.
+In their pioneering work, \citet{tian_selective_2018} prove a distribution-free selective central limit theorem which they use to derive a selective density by conditioning on having selected a model using an $L_1$-penalty.
 However, this selective density must be approximated via sampling.
 In a linear Gaussian model, \citet{panigrahi_exact_2024} derive a numerically-tractable closed-form distribution for inference after the randomized lasso, while \citet{bakshi_selective_2024} extend this to $L_1$-penalized M-estimators.
 In the context of group-lasso-penalized M-estimators, \citet{huang_selective_2024} derive a selective density which can be numerically approximated.
 Once again, these approaches require the derivation of a bespoke method for inference for each model selection procedure.